Course Outline

 Overview of Monolithic System Architecture

-- Scalability achieved through replication across multiple servers
+- Scalability through replication across multiple servers to support high demand environments

-- Protocols utilized in monolithic systems, such as Enterprise Application Integration (EAI) and Common Object Request Broker Architecture (CORBA)
+- Protocols used in monolithic systems: Enterprise Application Integration (EAI), Common Object Request Broker Architecture (CORBA), etc.

 Overview of Web Services